You send a friend a text message and she doesn't respond. You find yourself checking your phone, waiting for her response.

 I bet you're thinking, "She TOTALLY got a response!"
 Right?
 That might be because it's easy for you to see my worth and value.
 You're right about my worth and value...and another week went by with no response.

-Old me would have died a slow death and avoided this person for the rest of my life at all costs.
+Old me would have died an internal slow death and avoided this person for the rest of my life at all costs.

 Nope.
 I was not going to take this personally until I got word from her that I should.